 Distribution: Thought leadership requires being noticed.
 Even great content can be like the tree that falls in the forest.
 If no one hears about it, has anything really happened?
 If you’re already creating some content, your reach is limited to the number of blog readers or e-mail list members, and the people who follow you on Twitter or "like" you on Facebook.

 The challenge lies in extending your reach, casting a wider net to distribute your valuable content to new potential leads.
 Whether that’s done through social media, search marketing, third party syndication — or all of these methods, the objective is to get your great content in front of your target audience.

 Trust: It can take years of smart blogging and sharing what you’ve learned before anyone recognizes your contribution.
 Unless you’ve already got a recognized brand, you need to continually produce authoritative, credible content in order to gain the trust of your audience.

 Industry publications, blogs, and online news sites were the top choices when it comes to finding content to share.

 Now that we’ve identified the key elements of successful content marketing, how does that apply to finding a good content partner?
 You’ll find the greatest success using a partner…

 Your objective is indeed simple — to connect with your target audience, with a message that resonates and engages.
 Having a good content partner in your corner will help you achieve that objective in the most cost-effective way possible.

 Chris Elwell is President of Third Door Media.
-Claire Schoen is Director of Search Marketing Now.
+Claire Schoen is Director of Digital Marketing Depot.

 About This e-Solution Spotlight…

-e-Solutions Spotlights are produced in association with sponsors by Third Door Media, publisher of Search Engine Land.
+e-Solutions Spotlights are produced in association with sponsors by Third Door Media, publisher of Search Engine Land and Marketing Land.
 The opinions expressed are not those of the Search Engine Land editorial staff.
 Interested in being an e-Solution Spotlight sponsor?
 Contact us by filling out this form.